State Earned Income Tax Credits

 The District of Columbia and all but two states with a credit set their EITC as a percentage of the federal credit.
 (Minnesota and Washington calculate their credits as a percentage of income.)
 In tax year 2021, state credits ranged from 3 percent of the federal EITC in Montana to a nonrefundable 83.33 percent of the federal credit in South Carolina.
-The highest refundable credit is in the District of Columbia (40 percent).
+The highest refundable credit is in New Jersey and the District of Columbia (40 percent in both).
 Maryland's refundable credit is 45 percent for tax years 2020 through 2022, but in tax year 2023 the state's match returns to its previous rate of 28 percent.

 California’s credit is 85 percent of the federal credit but is based on a smaller range of income (up to $30,000, if there is one or more qualifying children) than the federal EITC (up to $57,414, if the filer is married with three or more qualifying children).
 Wisconsin's EITC depends on the number of qualified children: it is 4 percent of the federal credit for filers with one child, 11 percent for filers with two children, and 34 percent for filers with three or more children.
 Wisconsin filer's without qualifying children cannot claim the state credit.